 Business Education Series

-Our Business Education Series gives Frederick County businesses an opportunity to learn the latest results-oriented workforce development techniques to expand their workforce and drive their company forward after facing the hardships of the pandemic.
-These free educational workshops are geared toward business leaders, human resources professionals, and those small business employees who find themselves as the designated HR rep!
+Our Business Education Series offers Frederick County businesses the opportunity to learn the latest, results-oriented workforce development techniques to help expand their workforce and drive company growth.
+These free workshops are designed for business leaders, HR professionals, and small business employees who have taken on HR responsibilities.

-Designed in conjunction with community partners, these workshops give high-level, value-added professional training that allow businesses to tap into resources to help them recruit, retain, and develop their workforce.
+In collaboration with community partners, these workshops provide high-value professional training that helps businesses tap into resources for recruiting, retaining, and developing their workforce.

-These workshops are free for all Frederick County businesses.
-Programming may be funded partially or in full by the United States Department of Labor.
+The Business Education Series workshops are free for all Frederick County businesses Programming may be funded partially or in full by the United States Department of Labor.

 Space is limited for each workshop so sign up early!